annadoannn/Lab-1/index.md

 ## About Me

 Hi!
-I'm **Anna**, a student majoring in *Mathematics-Computer Science* and minoring in *Data Science*.
+I'm **Anna**, a UC San Diego student majoring in *Mathematics-Computer Science* and minoring in *Data Science*.
 I'm an aspiring software engineer with a deep interest in data, design, and systems.

 [My LinkedIn Page](https://www.linkedin.com/in/anna-doann/)